zonemaster/zonemaster/docs/specifications/functional-tests/SYNTAX-TP/syntax01.md

 **SYNTAX01:** Label length

 ### Objective
-In DNS, each part of a DNS domain name represents a node in the domain namespace tree.
-Section 3.1 of [RFC 1034](https://tools.ietf.org/html/rfc1034) mentions that each node has a label, which is zero to 63 octets in length.
+In DNS, domain names are expressed in terms of a sequence of labels.
+Section 2.3.1 of [RFC 1035](https://tools.ietf.org/html/rfc1035) mentions that the label must be 63 characters or less.

-The objective for this test is verify whether the engine conforms to the specification described in the previous paragraph
+The objective for this test is verify whether the engine conforms to the specification described in the previous paragraph.

 ### Inputs